-In 47% of assessed areas, PPG progress is better than non-PPG pupils.
-Year 5 and 6 were particularly strong year groups in terms of PPG progress, with Year 5 PPG children making more progress in all areas compared to non-PPG.

-Significant weaknesses identified by the data show that year 2 (new year 3) is a cohort requiring further support moving forwards and that progress rates in maths and reading (particularly in lower ks2) must be addressed.
+In 67% of assessed areas, PPG progress is better or within 10% of non-PPG pupils.
+Year 6 was particularly strong year groups in term of PPG progress, with PPG children making more progress in reading and maths compared to non-PPG.
+Significant weaknesses identified by the data show that year 2 (new year 3) is a cohort requiring further support moving forwards in writing and maths and that progress rates in year 5 (new year 6) in reading and writing must be addressed.